The reason for First Destination reporting:

-Learn the first destinations of new grads after your undergraduate degree, whether employed or continuing education, and other info related to career prep and experience during college.
+To know the first destinations of new grads after your undergraduate degree, whether employed or continuing education, and other information related to career preparation and experience during college.

 Still job-hunting or applying to grad school?

 That is common, so you can state that in your self-report.